tandem-pt/zustand-yjs/readme.md

 }
 ```

-From this, doc you can then create some stores that will hold Y.Array or Y.Map references.
+From this, you can use the docs with `Y.Array`, `Y.Map`.
+Other Y-types are coming.

 ```tsx
 import * as Y from 'yjs'